kandji-inc/support/api-tools/update-device-record/README.md

 ### About

-This script leverages the [Kandji API](https://api.kandji.io/#intro) along with a `CSV` input file to update one or more device inventory records.
+This script leverages the Kandji API along with a `CSV` input file to update one or more device inventory records.

 An example input file can be found in this repo.

 ### Kandji API

-- See the [Kandji API](https://support.kandji.io/api) support article to see how to generate an API Token
-- The API permissions required to run this script are as follows.
+- The API permissions required to run the reporting script are as follows.
+Checkout the Kandji [Knowledge Base](https://support.kandji.io) for more information.

     <img src="images/api_permissions.png" alt="drawing" width="1024"/>